Dunn School, Los Olivos: Dunn Middle School

 Established in 1978, Dunn Middle School shares the same campus as the upper school but operates under its own motto, “Carpe Diem.”
 The middle school participates in outdoor education trips throughout the year, starting with a traditional all-school camping trip in Big Sur the 2nd day of school.
 The ‘Piece of Cake’ annual bike ride requires students to complete a 40+ mile round-trip ride to Los Alamos.

-Arts

-The Sinclaire Art Center features a drawing/painting studio, ceramic studio, and a multimedia classroom for digital photography and filmmaking.

-Music classes take place in the historic schoolhouse at the center of campus, which is equipped with practice rooms, pianos, guitars, drums and many other instruments, as well as a digital recording facility.
-Music classes include vocal ensemble, instrumental ensemble, guitar/piano classes, music fundamentals, and jazz ensembles.

-The school puts on two drama performances and one musical throughout the academic year.
-These performances and the rehearsals leading up to it take place in Nancy Luton Jackson Barn, which is named for a former Trustee.

-Learning Strategies
+Learning strategies

 Established in 1973, Dunn's Learning Strategies program provides individualized support for students with cognitive differences.
 The program offers two levels of support in the learning center: one-to-one learning strategies and executive group.

 In the One to One Program, students are paired with a learning strategies specialist and will meet with him/her individually four times per week.
 In the Executive Group Program, students meet with their Learning Strategies specialist in a small group setting.